 My sleep was awful.
 When I got up in the middle of the night to go pee, I was having a really annoying headache.
 Next, after a couple of hours of an OK sleep, I woke up from pain in my left leg’s fingers.
 This is a mysterious condition I’ve been dealing with for years (read About me), which have mostly been gone since I switched to gluten and sugar-free food a year ago.
 And I pretty much forgot about it since going keto.
 So this sudden night pain was pretty spooky, I must say.

-Had my alarm clock set to 7 am in the morning.
+I had my alarm clock set to 7 am in the morning.
 I usually wake up by myself at 6:30.
 This morning though, I was wide awake at 5:30, but feeling exhausted.
-I couldn’t fall back to sleep so I got up at 6:30, feeling as if hung over and all.
+I couldn’t fall back to sleep so I got up at 6:30, feeling as if hungover and all.

 The scale showed almost a pound up since the morning before.
 I was pretty sure it was just water retention and would go away.
 But nothing bothers me more than feeling crappy, moody, and unproductive for the entire day.